drewm27/speakerrankings/subwoofer/speakers/BK-Electronics-Extreme.md

 share-description: "The BK Electronics Extreme ranks #84 out of 137 total Medium Powered Home Subwoofers (30–75 lbs).
 Find all the specifications and reviews in one place"
 ---

-The BK Electronics Extreme ranks [#84 out of 137 total Medium Powered Home Subwoofers (30–75 lbs)](/subwoofer/powered-medium/#84-bk-electronics-extreme-) for sound quality.
+The BK Electronics Extreme ranks [#84 out of 137 total Medium Powered Home Subwoofers (30–75 lbs)](/subwoofer/powered-medium/#84-bk-electronics-extreme-5995) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

-## #84 BK Electronics Extreme
+## #84 BK Electronics Extreme: $5995
 - CEA-2010-A Average (40-80Hz): 110.5 dB
 - Country: United Kingdom
 - Discontinued: Yes
+- Driver: 15" driver
+- Frequency Response: Not specified
 - Measurement Source: Ilkka Rissanen
 - Output SPL at 15 Hz: 92.8 dB
 - Output SPL at 20 Hz: 100.7 dB